VemAiensi/VemAiensi/README.md

         src="https://github.com/VemAiensi/VemAiensi/blob/main/Assets/ImComputing-min.gif"/>
 # BIO

-Hello and thank you for visiting my profile!
+**Hello and thank you for visiting my profile!**

-I am Vem Aiensi Marasigan which existed since 2003.
+I am **Vem Aiensi A. Marasigan** which existed since 2003.
 I've been living in a small yet complex world.
 But still I am willing to expand my world and discover new ideas no matter the complexity it may posses.

 | **Likes** | **Hobbies** |
 | --- | --- |